Crispy Sheet Pan Gnocchi and Veggies

 The Easiest Way to Make Gnocchi Dinner

 Make this sheet pan dinner an immediate addition to your weeknight roster.
 Roasting the gnocchi instead of boiling them won’t give you that light, dumpling texture you’re used to, but it arguably makes them even better.
 They get crispy and browned on the outside — almost like roasted potatoes — while remaining chewy and tender on the inside.
-The tomatoes are crucial here, as they pop while they roast, creating just a little bit of juicy sauce for the whole mix.
-Give everything a toss or two before scooping the mix into bowls, and serve with plenty of grated cheese and chopped fresh basil.

 grape or cherry tomatoes

 - 1/4 teaspoon

 Freshly ground black pepper

-2 tablespoons olive oil
+- 2 tablespoons

 Grated Pecorino Romano or Parmesan cheese, for serving

-- Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 5 days.
+Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.